 Each year we take part in a Lenten appeal.
 We alternate between fundraising for community based charities as well as global charities.

-As well as learning about our own faith, we also believe it is important for children to learn about other World Faiths.
-Last year we began focusing RE Days around learning about different World Faiths as well as other aspects of our Catholic faith.
+As well as learning about our own faith, we believe it is important for children to learn about other World Faiths.
+We have 4 annual RE Days which focus around learning about different World Faiths as well as specific aspects of our Catholic faith.
 In 2019-2020 our RE days focused on the topics of St.Teresa, Yom Kippur, Disability Awareness and Ash Wednesday.

 On February 23rd the whole school celebrated the Hindu spring festival of Holi, also known as the Festival of Colour.
 All the children dressed up in colourful clothing and took part in a school run around the playground.
 It as a festive and colourful sight, enjoyed by everyone.